 Spyware is any software that watches your computing activity and collects personal data without your permission.
 It can be hidden in programs that you download from the Internet.
 Once you install that program, the spyware can monitor your activity and send that information to someone else.
 Email addresses, web browsing habits, usernames, and passwords are just some of the data that spyware can collect.
 This data can then be used for identity theft, marketing, spam, and other activities.
 Along with the ability to steal your information, spyware also consumes large amounts of memory on your computer, making it more unstable and prone to crashing.

 To reduce the amount of spyware on your computer, all computers connected to the Wright State University network are required to have actively updated spyware protection software installed if available for that operating system.

+11300.9 Endpoint Detection and Response (EDR)

+All university-owned computer systems must have a centrally managed Endpoint Detection and Response (EDR) solution installed.
+The EDR solution provides protection against advanced threats that cannot be effectively mitigated by traditional antivirus or antimalware tools.

+An approved exception process is available if the EDR solution interferes with legitimate system operations.

 11300.9 Firewall Protection